Behnam-sn/Castle-Docusaurus/docs/ddd/strategic-design/bounded-context/bounded-context.md

 It may be reasonable to use different models of the same subdomain to solve different problems.

 Limiting the design to one-to-one relationships between bounded contexts would inhibit this flexibility and force us to use a single model of a subdomain in its bounded context.

+## Types of Boundaries

+As Ruth Malan says, architectural design is inherently about boundaries:

+> Architectural design is system design.
+> System design is contextual design,
+> It is inherently about boundaries (what’s in, what’s out, what spans, what moves between),
+> and about trade-offs.
+> It reshapes what is outside, just as it shapes what is inside.
+> The bounded context pattern is the domain-driven design tool for defining physical and ownership boundaries.

+### Physical Boundaries

+Bounded contexts serve not only as model boundaries,
+But also as physical boundaries of the systems implementing them.

+Each bounded context should be implemented as an individual service/project,
+Meaning it is implemented, evolved, and versioned independently of other bounded contexts.

+Clear physical boundaries between bounded contexts allow us to implement each bounded context with the technology stack that best fits its needs.

+As we discussed earlier, a bounded context can contain multiple subdomains.
+In such a case, the bounded context is a physical boundary, while each of its subdomains is a logical boundary.

+Logical boundaries bear different names in different programming languages: namespaces, modules, or packages.

+### Ownership Boundaries

+Studies show that good fences do indeed make good neighbors.

+In software projects, we can leverage model boundaries (bounded contexts) for the peaceful coexistence of teams.
+The division of work between teams is another strategic decision that can be made using the bounded context pattern.

+A bounded context should be implemented, evolved, and maintained by one team only.
+No two teams can work on the same bounded context.

+This segregation eliminates implicit assumptions that teams might make about one another’s models.
+Instead, they have to define communication protocols for integrating their models and systems explicitly.

+It’s important to note that the relationship between teams and bounded contexts is one-directional:
+A bounded context should be owned by only one team.
+However, a single team can own multiple bounded contexts.